;

 Prototypes and Software

-Designers were traditionally forced to build comprehensive documentation in response to an outsourced development.
+Designers were traditionally forced to build comprehensive documentation in response to outsourced development.

 Enormous amounts of time went on to documents describing behaviours, mental models and navigational patterns.
 By the time the documentation reached the development team, it was already outdated.